 Our Furniture Design Process

-The idea behind the piece was to keep it as simple and as elegant as possible.
+Our idea for the piece was to keep it as simple and as elegant as possible.
 We used the same approach we take with our windows and doors–elegant, minimalist design and slim sight lines.

 As you might imagine, the design process is slightly different from windows and doors.
 There are subtleties of furniture design which don’t exist with windows and doors, and vice versa.

 On the other hand, however, there are many commonalities.
-At Open Architectural Windows and Doors, all of our work has to adhere to three basic principles:
+At Open Architectural Windows and Doors, all of our work must adhere to three basic principles:

 The minimalist principle of ‘less is more’ underpins all of our work so we wanted to create a piece with minimal, high-quality material, smooth lines and no visible welding.
 Ease of use and practicality were also integral to how we approached the project.